Digital Nomad Guide to Siem Reap, Cambodia [2026 updated]

 - Brand new gym next to Siem Reap House

-- Smaller, but has all basics: barbells, sled, rower, AB bike
+- Super clean and modern, has all basics: barbells, sled, rower, AB bike

 - $5/day